strayMat/causal-ml-course/slides/2-statistical learning and penalized regression.typ

   #only(2)[
     This trade-off is is called #alert[Bias variance trade-off].

-    - Let's recover this trade-off in the context of statistical learning theory.
+    - Let's recover it in the context of statistical learning theory.
 ]
 ]